 Our project is finding that the majority of the Acrees living in the U.S. descend from William Acre(e) (c1710-c1767) who lived in Hanover Co., Virginia.
 His origin is unknown, but he most likely emigrated to America from the English/Scottish border area about 1730.
 For discussion of what is known about earlier Acrees, their immigration to America, and their deep ancestry, click the following link:

 Our project has also found that a substantial minority of Acrees living in the U.S. descend from a different William Acree (1752-1833), who moved as a youth with his widowed mother from Frederick Co., Maryland, to Guilford Co., North Carolina, and later migrated again, with his extended family, to Wayne Co., Kentucky, in about 1804.
 Genetically unrelated to William Acree of Virginia, he has been deduced, on the basis of an Akers DNA match and circumstantial evidence, to have been a member of an Akers family of British origin who settled in Hopewell, Hunterdon Co., New Jersey (just north of the port of Philadalphia), in the late 17th or early 18th century.
-William had three sons who are known to have surviving male lines: John, William Jr. and Ephraim, who raised their families in Kentucky.
+William of Marland had three sons who are known to have surviving male lines: John, William Jr. and Ephraim, who raised their families in Kentucky.

 Our project has discovered further that there are many Acrees, as well as Acras, born in the U.S. who descend from Jacob Acra (c1710-1772) of Middlesex Co., Virginia.